Home / Reviews / Steelcase Leap V2

 Final Verdict

 The Steelcase Leap V2 is the most versatile premium ergonomic chair you can buy.
-No other chair in this class offers the same combination of adjustability, build durability, and sitting-style flexibility.
-It handles upright work, reclined thinking, and everything between with equal competence.
-Its adjustable lumbar system is the best available, its 4D arms set the industry standard, and its 400 lb weight capacity accommodates the widest range of users.
+No other chair in this class offers the same combination of adjustability, durability, and sitting-style flexibility.
+Its adjustable lumbar system is the best available, its 4D arms set the industry standard, and its 400 lb capacity accommodates the widest range of users.
+The remanufactured market makes that recommendation even stronger: a restored V2 from Crandall Office at $649 with a 12-year warranty is the best value in premium ergonomic seating.